Research

 Design Principles of Cell Metabolism

-Why is cell metabolism organized the way it is?
-Cells have access to multiple routes for producing energy and building blocks, yet consistently favor specific pathways under specific conditions.
-For example, rapidly growing cells — including cancer cells — rely heavily on glycolysis for ATP production even when oxygen is available, a phenomenon known as the Warburg effect.
-Similarly, the same glycolytic enzymes are allosterically regulated by the same metabolites in organisms as distant as bacteria and human cells, yet why evolution selected these particular enzymes and regulators rather than others remains unclear.
-Understanding why cells adopt these metabolic strategies, rather than just how they regulate them, is essential for a complete picture of cell metabolism.
+Cells have access to multiple routes for producing energy and building blocks, but they consistently favor specific pathways under specific conditions.
+Two long-standing puzzles illustrate this gap in understanding.
+First, rapidly growing cells, including cancer cells, rely heavily on glycolysis even when oxygen is available, a phenomenon known as the Warburg effect, even though glycolysis produces only one-tenth as much ATP per glucose molecule as respiration.
+Second, the same metabolic enzymes are allosterically regulated by the same metabolites in organisms as distant as bacteria and humans, but the selective pressures behind these conserved regulatory choices remain unclear.

-We use a combination of computational modeling and quantitative experiments to uncover the design logic behind metabolic organization.
-Our work has shown that the Warburg effect arises because glycolysis produces ATP faster per gram of pathway protein than respiration (Kukurugya et al. 2024), and that this speed advantage is what allows glycolytic cells to grow rapidly (Kukurugya et al. 2025).
-By asking “why this pathway or regulatory mechanism instead of that one?” we aim to identify the fundamental constraints — speed, efficiency, resource competition — that shape how cells build and control their metabolic networks.
+We use computational modeling and quantitative experiments to uncover the design logic of metabolic organization.
+Our work has shown that the Warburg effect arises because glycolysis produces ATP faster per gram of pathway protein than respiration does (Kukurugya et al. 2024), and that this speed advantage allows glycolytic cells to grow faster than respiratory cells (Kukurugya et al. 2025).
+By asking why cells choose one pathway or regulatory mechanism over another, we aim to identify the fundamental constraints that shape metabolic networks.

 Selected publications related to this research direction: